KarelZe/anki-decks/🚀 Requirements Engineering/Teil 1/define-stakeholders.md

 Define <b>stakeholders</b>.

 ### Back
-A person or organization that has a (direct e.g., using or indirect e.g.,influenced by) influence on a system's requirement.
+A person or organization that has a (direct e.g., using or indirect e.g., influenced by) influence on a system's requirement.